 - Buy professionally produced royalty free stock photographs for (relatively!) modest sums from microstock sites such as iStockPhoto.com or others.

 Aside from presentation software itself, I find various tools useful for different aspects of the presentation creation process:

-- I often use Artrage on the iPad or my Mac to hand (or sometimes mouse) draw pictures or diagrams for presentations.
-It is a full art package which lets you draw using very realistic pencils, felt pens, chalk, and more on a range of realistically simulated surfaces.
+- I often use Paper on the iPad to hand (or sometimes mouse) draw pictures or diagrams for presentations.
+It produces amazing looking results, and works very well with the Apple Pencil.